mjbhobe/learning_Qt/gui_apps/PyDoodle/step02/readme.md

     # function implementation....
 ```

 __NOTE:__ The function signature must be exactly as shown above.
-We are using [Function Annotations](https://www.python.org/dev/peps/pep-3107/), which are available in Python 3.
+We are using [Function Annotations](https://www.python.org/dev/peps/pep-3107/), available in Python 3.

 Add the following code to your `MainWindow` class in `step02/mainWindow.py` module.